uwcse440/web-cse440-wi19/angular-workspace/src/app/assignments/assignment3/assignment3.component.content.md

 The goal of this milestone is to complete usability testing of your prototype with participants.

-Complete your three usability tests and finalize your paper prototype according to what you learn.
+Complete a total of at least three usability tests and finalize your paper prototype according to what you learn.

 Present the results of your usability testing and your final paper prototype: